 Also, take into consideration all aspects of your Tweet when choosing hashtags.
 At Social Quant, we published a post, 21 All Star Twitter Marketing Accounts You Need to Follow, and I tweet it out with multiple images of the feature accounts.

-Depending on the image I use, I change up the hashtags to best match the audience.
+Depending on the image I use, I change them up to best match the audience.

 For instance, when I tweet this out with Gary Vanyerchuck’s image, I use #Entrepreneurs and #Startups.

 But for the same tweet with Rebekah Radice’s image, I use #ContentMarketing and #SocialMediaMarketing.